Writing & Publishing Your First Novel

 You will find that there will be days that I call “up days,” when you will feel so inspired and motivated about writing that you can hardly wait to get to your word processor or to pull out your handy spiral note pad.
 By all means, take advantage of those days and times, and enjoy them when they come.
 Trust me, not all days will be like that.
 Yes.
 There will also be “down days” too, times when you don’t feel like writing at all.
 And on those days, you will need to write anyway, even when you don’t feel up to the task.
 On days like that, it might help to recall the famous Nike slogan and “Just do it.”
 More significant on those days is that you write, and it’s much more important than what you write.
 The point is to remain dedicated to writing your book.
 Then, on a day when you’re feeling much better about writing, you can always go back and revise or change what you wrote on your “down day.”

 Remember, revising what you write has to become a habit anyway, for any good writer.
 Re-writing to improve upon what you’ve written is, without a doubt, the most important part of the writing process.
 The best way to see what needs work, I’ve found, is to get away from your work for a while.
 A week or more away will allow you to return to your book with fresh eyes, and you will be able to be more objective about critiquing what you’ve written.
 When you’re “in the moment” of creation, it can be nearly impossible to see problems or errors in what you’ve written.
 Once your book is finished, after spotting and correcting all the problems and errors you can find, ask someone else to read and proofread your manuscript for you.
-If you do this, you could end up getting valuable feedback that could make a critical difference in the overall quality of your book.
+If you do this, you could end up getting valuable feedback that could make a critical difference in the overall quality of your novel.

 The best answer to this question is: It depends.
 Some people can finish a book in two or three months, while others need to devote an entire year to the writing of one book.
 If you are a new writer, plan to devote as much time as you need in order to finish your book.
 In the long run, you’ll find it is much better to take the time you need to write the best book you can write than to finish your project in a hurry, only to find that the end results don't meet even your own standards for quality.
 The process of writing and completing your book, therefore, should take as long as it takes.